 Birth Family Search

 By law, birth parents and adoptees may search for each other after the adoptee reaches the age of 18.
 Because Holt’s headquarters are in Oregon, Oregon law governs all post-adoption services by Holt, such as birth search and file copies.
-Oregon Statutes 109.425 & 109.455 require an adoptee to be 18 or older to initiate a search, and the adoptee has to initiate the search themselves.
+Oregon Statutes 109.425 & 109.455 requires an adoptee to be 18 or older to initiate a search, and has to initiate the search themselves.
 The release of birth parent identifying information is also covered by these laws, as well as the laws of the birth country.

-In most cases, what is in our file here at Holt International is the same information that your parents received at the time of the adoption, and comprises everything we are able to release.
+In most cases, what is in our file at Holt International is the same information that your parents received at the time of the adoption, and comprises everything we are able to release.
 Because documents can be lost or destroyed over the decades, we are happy to provide you with copies whenever possible.
 Please see File Copies for additional information.

 Please read the sections below regarding Documentation and Frequently Asked Questions for additional important information.

 This is the typical process for requesting the assessment and the search.
 Not every case is the same, and a search is not always possible.

 - Complete the Request for Services online form and submit it.

 - Receive an email in 2-5 business days that confirms Holt facilitated your adoption, with a link to the Request for Services form(s).

 - If your adoption was not facilitated by Holt, you’ll receive an email explaining this, and a list of possible U.S. agencies that may have been your placing agency (see File Copies).